rld04/Trading-Research-Framework/MATHEMATICAL_FOUNDATIONS.md

-# 📊 MTC Trading v1.0 — Mathematical Foundations

-# 📐 Mathematical Foundations
+# 📐 Mathematical Foundations of MTC Trading v1.0

+> **Comprehensive documentation of the quantitative methods, formulas, and statistical foundations underlying the MTC Trading backtesting framework.**

-This section summarizes the key mathematical principles and formulas that power **MTC Trading v1.0**.
-The framework integrates concepts from quantitative finance, portfolio theory, and risk management to simulate realistic trading behavior and performance analytics.
+This document explains the mathematical principles that power MTC Trading v1.0, integrating concepts from quantitative finance, portfolio theory, and risk management to simulate realistic trading behavior and performance analytics.

 ---